 At least some of the manufacturers provide free stencils that can be downloaded.
 A person can draw over the stencil with the pen.
 The tracing can then be moved into an upright position.
 Different tracings can be attached to each other with the pen in order to create a complex object.

 The 3Doodler was the first 3D pen created (as far as I know), but it now has multiple competitors.
 The video above shows some of the objects that it can create.

 Plastic in the Environment

 As much as I love to read about the exciting advances in 3D printing technology, one thing worries me.
-All the consumer-oriented printers that I've seen have used ABS plastic as a printing medium.
+All of the consumer-oriented printers that I've seen have used ABS plastic as a printing medium.
 ABS plastic, or acrylonitrile butadiene styrene, is a tough, impact-resistant material that has many useful applications.
 Like most plastics, it degrades when it's exposed to ultraviolet light.
-This is a slow process, however.
-ABS plastic is recyclable, but not all recycling plants accept it.
+This is a very slow process, however.

 ABS or PLA Plastic